newinnovations/SpeedCrunchSI/README.md

+# SpeedCrunch/SI

+## About this fork
+This fork adds SI prefixes to SpeedCrunch.
+You can enter numbers like 2.5k and 3.3n for 2.5e3 and 3.3e-9 respectively.
+There is also a new engineering format that shows SI prefixes instead of exponents.

+There are some minor modifications like suppression of e0 in engineering format and buttons for decimal precision on the status bar.

-# SpeedCrunch
+## About SpeedCrunch
 SpeedCrunch is a high-precision scientific calculator.
 It features a syntax-highlighted scrollable display and is designed to be fully used via keyboard.
 Some distinctive features are auto-completion of functions and variables, a formula book, and quick insertion of constants from various fields of knowledge.
 Available for Windows, OS X, and Linux in a number of languages.
-For binary downloads, please visit the [home](http://speedcrunch.org/) or [download](https://bitbucket.org/heldercorreia/speedcrunch/downloads) pages.
-These are the official mirrors for development: [GitHub](https://github.com/speedcrunch), [Google Code](https://code.google.com/p/speedcrunch/), [Gitorious](https://gitorious.org/speedcrunch), [Bitbucket](https://bitbucket.org/heldercorreia/speedcrunch/).

 ## Building
 To build from source, use either CMake or QMake to build the project: